tamagokun/resume/resume.md

 ### [My Botanic Planet](http://mybotanicplanet.com) _mybotanicplanet.com_

 A flash experience designed to engage K-5 kids in the classroom and teach them about the environment and their role in it.
-This site first launched in 2011, and in March 2012, we launched a new area (Water Ways) which included an orignal game concept I developed.
+This site first launched in 2011, and in March 2012, launched a new area (Water Ways) which included an orignal game concept I developed.

 ## Imprint
 ----------------